-If you live in or around Mukilteo, then you know the area is prone to high winds from time to time.
-This is why the wind rating for shingles matters.
+If you live in or around Mukilteo, then you know the region is prone to high winds every now and then.
+This is why the shingle wind rating matters.
 Unfortunately, it’s also one of the most overlooked aspects by homeowners.
-A qualified residential roofer, luckily, can square you away in this area.
+A qualified residential roofer, though, can assist you with the right decision.

 Shingle Wind Rating Explained

-The ratings basically indicate the level of wind gust a shingle can withstand.
-A shingle’s rating is mostly determined by two factors: the shingle material and number of fasteners used.
+The ratings indicate the level of wind gust a shingle can withstand.
+A shingle’s rating is mostly determined by two factors: the material and number of fasteners used.

-Shingle Material – Always look at what the shingles are made of.
+Shingle Material – Always look at what the shingles are constructed from.
 3-tab shingles, for instance, have a wind rating of 60-90 mph.
-Likewise, laminate/composition shingles are a bit sturdier with a rating of 110-130 mph.
-Finally, presidential-style shingles, which is what we recommend, have a 130 mph rating.
-This is more than enough to withstand the occasional high winds of the Northwest.
+Similarly, laminate/composition shingles are a bit sturdier with a rating of 110-130 mph.
+Finally, presidential-style shingles, which we highly recommend, have a 130 mph rating.
+This is more than enough to withstand the occasional high winds of the Pacific Northwest.

-Number of Fasteners – The number of nails used also comes into play.
+Number of Fasteners – The number of nails used is also a deciding factor.
 Laminate/composition shingles with four to five fasteners will typically have a 110 mph rating.
-The rating is improved to 130 mph if six fasteners are used.
-Keep in mind that by fasteners, we’re talking about nails and not staples.
-Securing shingles with staples, in fact, will usually void the manufacturer’s wind rating warranty.
+The rating is upgraded to 130 mph if six fasteners are used.
+By fasteners, we mean nails and not staples.
+Securing shingles with staples, in fact, will most certainly void the manufacturer’s wind rating warranty.

-Your geographical location also determines the wind rating level necessary.
-The Seattle area isn’t exactly hurricane city by any means.
-Nevertheless, it does occasionally get some heavy winds that may pry a few shingles loose especially if they’re not properly fastened.
-This is why all re-roofing should be done by a qualified expert.
+Your geographical location also determines the wind rating level.
+The Seattle area isn’t exactly the most wind-prone city.
+Nevertheless, it does occasionally get some strong gusts that may pry a few shingles loose especially if they’re not fastened the right way.
+This is why all re-roofing should be done by a qualified roofer.

 Give Urbizo Bros Roofing a call for residential or commercial roofing installation.
-We also provide other services like leak inspections and gutter replacement if you’re looking for a total roof makeover.
-Shingle wind ratings are important for long-term durability and is something our experienced crew will not neglect when inspecting your home or business.
+We also provide other services like leak inspections and gutter replacement if you’re looking for a total roof renovation.
+Shingle wind rating is essential for long-term durability and is something our experienced team will prioritize when evaluating your house.

 Mukilteo-Based Roof Installers & Inspectors